Obrana národa: Third iteration

-In 1943-44, a military movement under the direction of Gen. Zdenek Novak was formed, but this group was virtually destroyed in a June 1944 strike by German security forces.
+In 1943–44, a military movement under the direction of Gen. Zdeněk Novák was formed, but this group was virtually destroyed in a June 1944 strike by German security forces.

 Fourth iteration

-After the capture of Novak by the Gestapo, Gen. Frantisek Slunecek took command of ON, creating the ALEX Group, which focused on collecting information.
+After the capture of Novák by the Gestapo, Gen. František Slunečko took command of ON, creating the ALEX Group, which focused on collecting information.
 By this point, ON bore virtually no resemblance to its first iteration: it had no unified command or hierarchy, and its cells were only loosely associated with one another, a state of affairs which minimized the danger that a single arrest would lead to many others.
 At the end of the war, the remnants of ON participated in the May uprising.

 Structure

 The original structure of the ON was based on the prewar military hierarchy.
-Under the main headquarters in Prague were provincial headquarters in Bohemia, Prague, and Moravia, and under them, in turn, were regional headquarters in Pardubice, Louny, Pilsen, Ceske Budejovice, Mlada Boleslav, Hradec Kralove, Brno, Olomouc, and Moravian Ostrava.
+Under the main headquarters in Prague were provincial headquarters in Bohemia, Prague, and Moravia, and under them, in turn, were regional headquarters in Pardubice, Louny, Plzeň, České Budějovice, Mladá Boleslav, Hradec Králové, Brno, Olomouc, and Moravská Ostrava.
 Some ON groups also existed at the level of political districts, larger cities, and neighborhoods of Prague.

 Under Bílý, Ingr ran Moravia before going into exile; meanwhile, Brno was under the control of Wojciechowski.
-Bílý’s Chief of Staff was Col. Čeněk Kudláček.
-Bohemia was under the command of Gen. Hugo Vojta, and Moravia, after Ingr’s emigration, was under the command of Gen. Bohumil Všetička.
+Bílý's Chief of Staff was Col. Čeněk Kudláček.
+Bohemia was under the command of Gen. Hugo Vojta, and Moravia, after Ingr's emigration, was under the command of Gen. Bohumil Všetička.
 Greater Prague was headed by Gen. Bedřich Homola.